-Not much to Misty Cliffs really but the beach is beautifully wild and usually empty.
-The only people are often a handful of kitesurfers who know what they are doing.
+Not much to Misty Cliffs really, but the beach is beautifully wild and usually empty.
+The only people here are usually kitesurfers who know what they are doing.
 Handling the strong winds and waves here is not for the beginner.

 A little more developed, but not by much, is Scarborough.

 Driving along from Misty Cliffs you'll see The Hub Cafe and Greenshop on the left as you enter the town - this is a great spot for lunch and the owners Kyall and Natasha are always there to greet you and make you feel right at home.